 Each year, nearly 1,200 infants are diagnosed with infantile spasms (IS).
 This devastating neurological condition, if left untreated, can cause developmental delays in a child’s growing brain.
-But we are raising awareness in hopes of a brighter future.
+These little seizures have big consequences, so we are raising awareness in hopes of a brighter future.

-In recognition of Infantile Spasms Awareness Week (ISAW), held this year on Dec 1-7, the Infantile Spasms Action Network (ISAN)– a collaborative network of over 20 national and international entities focused on raising awareness for IS–proudly presented the STOP Infantile Spasms mnemonic.
+Although awareness efforts are year-round, Infantile Spasms Awareness Week (ISAW) is held annually on December 1-7.
+During ISAW 2017, the Infantile Spasms Action Network (ISAN)– a collaborative network, convened by the Child Neurology Foundation and comprised of 24 national and international entities focused on raising awareness for IS–proudly presented the STOP Infantile Spasms mnemonic.

 This helpful mnemonic tool – an easily remembered acronym—is STOP Infantile Spasms:

 See the signs: Clusters of sudden, repeated, uncontrolled movements like head bobs or body crunching.